 If you’re on the lookout for a new apartment, you are probably wondering about the cost of apartments on higher floors versus lower floors.
 So, are apartments on higher floors more expensive?

-The short answer is yes, generally higher floors are more expensive in “high-rise” buildings, however with garden-style apartments, it is usually not the case.
+The short answer is yes, generally higher floors are more expensive in “high-rise” or mid-rise buildings, however with garden-style apartments, it is usually not the case.
 In fact, in garden-style apartments, the higher floors may be cheaper if someone has to walk up a lot of stairs.

 Generally, though higher floors are more expensive.

 Since higher floors are usually more expensive, let’s take a look at some of the reasons why:

 There is a premium for the panoramic views.
 Even if you don’t live in the best location, top-floor apartments tend to provide the best views compared to apartments on the lower floors.

 There is also the general perception of luxury and privacy associated with being on a higher floor.

 Higher-floor apartments have the perception of being more secure.
 This makes them more desirable and in turn, more expensive.